HenestrosaDev/ios-interview-questions/README.md

 	The answer depends on your preference for creating UI layouts.
 Here is how I would approach it:

-	>I like to create them in code because it gives me more flexibility and control over the layout and can be useful for more complex and dynamic UIs.
-However, creating UI layouts in code can be more time-consuming, and you have to be tidy enough to avoid disorganized UI code that can lead to confusion with the team.
-Keep in mind that, if we use UIKit, there is no way to have a visual representation of what the final UI will be at runtime, so it's important to the code clean and organized.
+	>I prefer creating them in code because it gives me more flexibility and control over the layout, which is useful for more complex and dynamic UIs.
+It's also easier to manage with version control and refactoring, especially with the introduction of SwiftUI and its declarative approach, which makes building layouts easier and more intuitive than with UIKit.
+Storyboards, on the other hand, are faster to prototype and easily support segues and Auto Layout constraints.
+However, they are prone to merge conflicts, and it's difficult to reuse views or create complex, dynamic UIs.
 	</details>

 - 🟩 [How would you add a shadow to one of your views?](https://www.hackingwithswift.com/interview-questions/how-would-you-add-a-shadow-to-one-of-your-views)